ohpensource/generate-version-and-release-notes-gh-action/README.md

 * Custom conventional commits settings (key: `conventionalCommits`).
   * List of prefixes that commits must start with.
 Examples: `break,feat,fix`
   * For every prefix, the release type based on the semantic versioner must be provided.
-Valid values are: `major,minor,patch,none`. key: `release`
+Valid values are: `major, minor, patch, none`. key: `release`
 * Scopes list (key: `scopes`):
-  * Every scope should have a `folderPattern` where a specific CHANGELOG.md will be updated with the commits that contain that scope.
+  * Every scope MUST have a `folderPattern` where a specific CHANGELOG.md will be updated with the commits that contain that scope.
-  * If a commit does not provide a scope.
-The root changelog will be updated.
+  * If a commit does not provide a scope it will be listed in the root changelog.
+  * Optionally, `versioning` per scope is supported by setting `versioning: true` in the scope properties, if not provided, the default value is _false_.
+It works as next: If a commit with the scope is merged, the new version will be calculated and stored in a  _version.json_ file located in the `folderPattern` directory.
+Commits will be analyzed following `conventionalCommits` settings.

 If no `conventionalCommits` are defined in the `settings-file`, the commit types (prefixes) accepted would be: